jerboa88/dark-mode-for-outlook/README.md

 ### Advanced
 If you wish to build yourself, you can download the repository, run `npm install` to install dependencies, and build the project with `npm start`.
 Make sure you have npm and Node.js v10.0.0 or greater installed ([how?](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
-At the moment, Linux is required to run the build script, although you can perform all the steps in that script manually if you want to build on another OS.
+If you have any issues running the build script, you can perform all the steps in that script manually.

 Next, the build directory or zip file can be loaded into your browser of choice: [Chrome](https://developer.chrome.com/extensions/getstarted#manifest) / [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) / [Edge](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension#run-your-extension-locally-in-your-browser-while-developing-it-side-loading) / [Opera](https://dev.opera.com/extensions/testing/)